mtford90/clarity/README.md

 clarity
 ======

-Clarity is a server and stock monitoring tool.
+Clarity is a server and stack monitoring tool.
 Through use of SSH pooling it provides agentless monitoring of:

 * System statistics
   * CPU, memory